SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.0.0.md

 When a SpectrumElementSpecificConfigRequestMessage was sent, in some cases, an exception could be thrown when the element.xml file of the spectrum element in question did not contain a \<SpectrumElementSpecificConfig> tag.

-#### DataMiner Cube: Cards could get stuck in a “loading” state when users had not been granted the “Correlation/UI available” permission \[ID_22908\]
+#### DataMiner Cube: Cards could get stuck in a 'loading' state when users had not been granted the 'Correlation/UI available' permission \[ID_22908\]

 In some cases, cards could get stuck in a “loading” state when users had not been granted the “Correlation/UI available” permission.